May 11, 2009Hilton New York • New York, NY

 Daniel Webster, SVP, Business Development and Live Media Services, The FeedRoom

-Jens Loeffler, Technical Evangelist, Flash Media Server, Adobe
+Jens Loeffler, Senior Technical Evangelist, Adobe Primetime

 B103: Monetization And Video Advertising: Waiting for the Tipping Point